iqtree/VBayes/README.md

 # VBayes
-Variational Inference for Time-Calibrated Phylogenies
+Variational Time-Tree Inference for Time-Calibrated Phylogenies

 VBayes is a Python framework for estimating divergence times on fixed rooted phylogenies under a birth–death prior with species sampling and a molecular clock model.
 It supports both vanilla variational inference (VI) and GNN-based parameterizations.